Ah, the Facebook cover photo. Your personal billboard. Your first impression. Your chance to shine.

 Best in class for: Mouthwatering photography

 Let’s be honest: You could probably sell Nutella by showing a jar, a spoon, and some delicious hazelnutty goo.
-But Nutella takes it a few steps further (and many steps more aesthetically pleasing), to design a table full of Nutella goodness: everything and anything you could use to spread, dip, and otherwise use as a vehicle to get Nutella into your mouth.
-STAT.
-No, really.
-BRB, running to the grocery store.
+But Nutella takes it a few steps further (and many steps more aesthetically pleasing), to design a table full of Nutella goodness as part of a healthy, balanced breakfast the whole family can enjoy.

-Best in class for: Options.
-Oh, the mouthwatering options!
+Best in class for: Fitting into the everyday family lifestyle

 And… cue drooling.
 Here’s another example of a food brand using their Facebook cover photo to inspire watering mouths and cravings all over.
 Sugaree’s bakery does that very well, choosing perfectly coiffed food and plenty of color, to create inviting food photography that probably inspires pilgrimages to their bakery.
 Indeed, this photo does take the cake, doesn’t it?
 (Sorry, alllmost made it through without a pun!)